vetelko/termbar/readme.md

-This idea came from assumption that many window managers can:
+This idea came from assumption that you are using some kind of panel or bar in your WM and that many window managers can:

 * create a gap between screen edge and window border
 * ignore particular window with proper settings